 New York City is a fun and exciting place to live, but it’s also expensive.
-Once you’ve found the perfect apartment, please take a look at these five ways to decorate on a budget to make it feel like home.
+So once you’ve found the perfect apartment, please take a look at these five ways to decorate on a budget to make it feel like home.

 Decorate with Items that Show Off Your PersonalityDecorate with Items that Show Off Your Personality